Rabies: What are the symptoms and how to get a vaccine?

 Rabies is nearly always fatal, but post-exposure treatment is very effective if given quickly.

+An injured bat that was rescued from a back garden in the Isle of Wight has tested positive for a rare rabies-like virus, known as European Bat Lyssavirus-1 (EBLV-1).

+Although EBLV causes a rabies-like virus, it is not the same as the rabies virus associated with dogs, which causes most cases worldwide.

-A British grandmother from Yorkshire has died after contracting rabies from a puppy during a holiday in Morocco, marking the first UK death from the disease acquired overseas since 2018.
+It comes after a British grandmother from Yorkshire died after contracting rabies from a puppy during a holiday in Morocco, marking the first UK death from the disease acquired overseas since 2018.

 Yvonne Ford was reportedly "slightly scratched" by the animal during her trip in February.
-But it was only over the past two weeks that her health began to deteriorate.
+But it was four months until symptoms of the disease began to show and her health deteriorated.

-Here PA looks at what rabies is, its symptoms and how to get a vaccine for the disease.
+Here we look at what rabies is, its symptoms and how to get a vaccine for the disease.

 What is rabies?